 Contact Austin Business Attorney, John McDuff

-Whether you are a potential venture capital investor or a start-up company seeking to attract capital, contact me or call 512.457.1177 to schedule an appointment.
+Whether you are a potential venture capital investor or a start-up company seeking to attract capital, call 512.457.1177 to schedule an appointment.

 I am John McDuff, an experienced attorney and CPA.
 I welcome the opportunity to provide knowledgeable counsel and representation that is fully reflective of my years of experience in the practice of business and corporate law.